-General Assembly: Data Science Immersive Online
+General Assembly — Data Science Immersive Online

 This 12-week immersive exposes students to advanced concepts and tools like clustering, neural network fitting and recommender systems, but it kicks off with a Python-basics bootcamp-within-a-bootcamp of sorts.
 The self-paced section includes essential programming concepts while also providing exposure to fundamental concepts like probability distributions and hypothesis testing.

-Flatiron School: Data Science Bootcamp
+Flatiron School — Data Science Bootcamp

-Galvanize: Data Science Immersive Bootcamp
+Galvanize — Data Science Immersive Bootcamp

-NYC Data Science Academy: Data Science With Python
+NYC Data Science Academy — Data Science With Python

 This “bundle” offers a discounted rate for three multi-unit courses.
-The first focuses on syntax basics, list manipulation and data wrangling; the second dives deeper into analysis (with NumPy, SciPy and Pandas) and introduces visualization (with Matplotlib and Seaborn); and wraps up with a 20-hour course on machine learning algorithms.
+The first focuses on syntax basics, list manipulation and data wrangling; the second dives deeper into analysis (with NumPy, SciPy and Pandas) and introduces visualization (with Matplotlib and Seaborn); and the third wraps up with a 20-hour course on machine learning algorithms.
 Each course is also available as a standalone option.

-Coding Dojo: Intro to Data Science in Python & Machine Learning
+Coding Dojo — Intro to Data Science in Python & Machine Learning

-Online Video Courses
+Python Data Science Video Courses

-DataCamp: Career Track: Data Scientist With Python
+DataCamp — Career Track: Data Scientist With Python

 There’s an abundance of information packed across this 88-hour, 23-course Python-focused plunge — from data cleaning to cluster analysis to supervised and unsupervised learning.
 (DataCamp also offers a similar track for R.) But don’t be overwhelmed; the affordable subscription model and self-paced video structure allows students to sidestep cram-a-lot intensity.
 The first chapter in each of the nearly two-dozen courses is free to view.

-Dataquest: Data Scientist in Python
+Dataquest — Data Scientist in Python

 Dataquest’s track operates on a similar model as DataCamp, with a plethora of courses (nearly three dozen) that students can choose between at will with a yearlong subscription.
 Expect Python-focused looks at data cleaning, Kaggle competitions and even a bit of engineering, among much more.
 There’s a notable focus on real-world portfolio-building, with projects that include stock and home-sale predictions, bias analysis based on SAT scores and demographics, and a Bayesian approach to spam filtering.

-IBM Data Science Professional Certificate
+IBM — Data Science Professional Certificate

 This popular, well-rated sequence — made available through Coursera and taught by IBM data scientists — covers data analysis, visualization, machine learning and more — each through the prism of Python.
 It culminates with the so-called Battle of the Neighborhoods capstone, in which students retrieve and scrape data, then create a model to find housing that meets given criteria, locate the ideal spot to open a particular kind of business, or solve some other location optimization challenge.

-Udemy: Python for Data Science and Machine Learning Bootcamp
+Udemy — Python for Data Science and Machine Learning Bootcamp

 This high-rated Udemy course covers the Python basics; outlines key statistical concepts, such as linear regression, logistic regression and bias-variance tradeoff; and introduces more complex systems like natural language processing, recommendation engines and neural networks.
 (There’s also a few hours devoted to TensorFlow and Keras in the advanced back end.)
 This course is one of the more well-known, respected options among the online video-lecture courses.

-INE: Data Science Pass
+INE — Data Science Pass

-Skillsoft: Data Wrangling With Python
+Skillsoft — Data Wrangling in Python

-Codecademy: Data Science Career Path
+Codecademy — Data Science Career Path

 After an intro to SQL, students dive into analysis, visualization, statistics, data cleaning and munging, and web scraping — each using Python and its corresponding libraries.
 From there: machine learning-driven techniques like recommender systems and NLP.
 There’s an explicit focus on portfolio-building and projects, which include a linear regression model of the collapsing honeybee population and plotting line graphs with lime sales data.
-Students complete 26 modules across an estimated 35-week schedule.
+Students complete a series of modules across an estimated 35-week schedule.
 Shorter, targeted “skill paths,” rather than “career,” are also available, including several Python data science-related options.